 Immediately following his stint in the Brumos and after a quick debrief with the team, Law headed to a small airfield in Monterey and took a chartered flight to Salt Lake City, for the American Le Mans Series Utah Grand Prix.
 Darren arrived Saturday evening and had enough time to get a good nights rest before getting behind the wheel of the #44 Flying Lizard Motorsports Porsche GT3 RSR for the Sunday morning pre-race warm up.

 Neiman took the start of the Utah Grand Prix amidst the 30-car field, fifteen of which were in the GT2 class field.
 Neiman had qualified the #44 Flying Lizard entry 14th in the GT2 field.
 Seth held his position on track and turned the car over to Law at about the one hour ten minute mark.
 Darren went to work to move up through the field, and ended up taking the #44 to the checkered in sixth.

 "This was a good race for the Lizards," said Darren following the Utah event.
 "Another 1-2 for the team is very important, and we also had a good race with our #44.
 Seth (Neiman) did a great job during his stint, and we were able to work the car up to a solid finish."

-After Darren’s busy May 16-18 weekend he will be headed to Lime Rock Park in Connecticut for the Grand-Am Koni Challenge race in a Motorsports Technology Group Porsche 997.
+Law travels next to Lime Rock Park in Connecticut where he will compete in the Grand-Am Koni Challenge Series in a Motorsport Technology Group Porsche 997 this upcoming weekend.